 Caring subjects dominate the top 10 most popular courses in UK higher education, but students in these subjects can suffer from high levels of mental health problems.
-In this blog, Yasuhiro Kotera, Academic Lead in Counselling at the University of Derby and an accredited psychotherapist, discusses how the journey to become a professional in these rewarding fields is not always an easy one, and how students can support their own mental health.
+In this blog, Yasuhiro Kotera, Academic Lead in Counselling at the University of Derby Online and an accredited psychotherapist, discusses how the journey to become a professional in these rewarding fields is not always an easy one, and how students can support their own mental health.

 Many students in caring subjects, such as healthcare, social work, counselling and psychotherapy, are inspired to gain knowledge and skills to help other people, but there are a number of challenges for them to overcome in order to become professionals who give compassionate care for others.